Te Ariki Tahi/Sugarloaf Wharf Upgrade

 • Project value$20m (proposed)

 Te Ariki Tahi/Sugarloaf Wharf upgrade will see the wharf platform extended and raised to account for rising sea levels.
-There will be four new berths for increased commercial mussel activity and a separate facility for launching for recreational boats.
+There will be new berths for increased commercial mussel activity and a separate facility for launching for recreational boats.
 The existing car park footprint will remain.

 sugarloafwharf_154258.jpg